From the Shrine’s Beginnings to Today

 Spring 2000

-The Altar was built for Masses to be held outside at the Shrine.
+A structure was built for Masses to be held outside.

 October 2000